Top 10 Economic Events in 2008

 6. Credit Markets Froze.
 In September, banks withdrew $160 billion from ultra-safe money market accounts.
 Banks hoarded cash to write-down bad mortgages and withdrawals in bank runs.
 By the end of the week, banks held $190 billion in cash.
 That was opposed to a $2 billion reserve.
 Hoarding led to an increase in the benchmark Libor.
 That raised the price on $360 trillion in loans and credit card assets.
 The credit freeze led to a cash shortage for many businesses.
-In response, the Federal Reserve lowered interest rates to zero, reducing LIBOR.
-But, banks continue to hoard cash.
+In response, the Federal Reserve lowered interest rates to zero, reducing Libor.

 7. End of Investment Banking.
 In November, Goldman Sachs and Morgan Stanley became regular commercial banks.
 They had been two of the most successful investment banks on Wall Street.
 That ended an era of deregulation and high risk.

 8. Stock Market Crash.
 By the end of 2008, the Dow was down 34 percent, closing at 8,816.62.
 Other indices did worse than that.
 Standard & Poor’s 500 ended at 907.22, a 38 percent decline.
 The MSCI Europe Index was down 45 percent and the MSCI Asia Pacific Index dropped 43 percent.
 The Dow fell 25 percent in October alone, from 10,831 on October 1 to 8,175 on October 27.
 It reached its low of 7,552 on November 20, a 46 percent decline from its October 2007 high of 14,164.

 9. $700 Billion Bailout.
-On October 3, the Senate passed the $700 billion bailout bill, now called the TARP program.
+On October 3, the Senate passed the $700 billion bailout bill, now called the Troubled Asset Relief Program.
 The program was initially designed to purchase toxic mortgages from banks, freeing up cash for more loans.
 But it took too long to implement.
 On October 14, the Treasury used $350 billion for the Capital Repurchase Program.
 It bought preferred stock in major banks.
 That gave the government ownership.
 By November, the funds were also used to keep credit card companies in business.
-By the end the year, Citigroup and the auto industry also received bailouts.